About Yerly & Co.

 You didn't start your business to be the CEO, Manager, Marketing Department, Tech Support, HR, and the one delivering all the work too.

 I spent over a decade in corporate and nonprofit administration before I ever thought about running my own business.
-I was good at what I did — keeping things organized, making sure nothing fell through the cracks, seeing around corners before problems became problems.
+I was good at what I did: keeping things organized, making sure nothing fell through the cracks, seeing around corners before problems became problems.
 But I was working in an environment that was slowly draining the life out of me, so I left.
-I didn’t have a perfect plan, I just knew I wasn’t willing to continue building someone else’s dreams at the expense of my own.
-I found the world of virtual assistance, invested in learning everything I could, and started building something on my own terms.
+I didn't have a perfect plan.
+I just knew I wasn't willing to keep building someone else's vision at the expense of my own.

 If you're looking for someone to check boxes and move on, I'm probably not your person.
 But if you want someone who genuinely shows up, thinks alongside you, and sticks around long enough to actually see results?
 That's exactly what I'm here for.